Cisco Tetration overview

 Q. Does Cisco plan to offer additional services for customers who would like access to Cisco Tetration expertise beyond the initial deployment?

 A. Yes.
 Customers can sign an additional service contract with Cisco Advanced Services to help with deployment and operations, continually optimize the data center applications environment, and reduce security risks related to internal and external threats over the life of the subscription.

 Cisco Services experts have deep experience and cross-technology expertise in data center operations, security, networking, and Hadoop.
 They also collaborate with Cisco Tetration engineering teams.

 Q. Who can sell the Cisco Tetration Analytics platform?

 A. Any Cisco partner can sell Cisco Tetration.
 There is no specific Cisco Authorized Technology Partner (ATP) requirement.

 Q. Can partners install the Cisco Tetration Analytics platform?

-A. Right now, Cisco Tetration Analytics is bundled with the Cisco Advanced Services quick start service to support integration and optimization of the solution in customer environments.
+A. Right now, Cisco Tetration Analytics is bundled with the Cisco Advanced Services quick start service to support integration and optimization of the solution in customer environments for the large or small form factor appliance based models.
 Partners can expand on these basic services by getting educated about Cisco Tetration Analytics.
 After becoming educated about Cisco Tetration Analytics deployment and operations, they will be authorized to perform the full installation.

 Q. What skill sets should partners look for in installation engineers?

 A. They should look for Linux administration, DevOps, and scripting knowledge, as well as familiarity with big data and analytics platforms.

 Q. With what customers should partners position the Cisco Tetration Analytics platform?

 A. Cisco Tetration provides value to a broad range of customers.
 The initial target industries are financial, healthcare, defense, intelligence, and other industries in which security and compliance are primary concerns.